plinkr/flash-blip/README.md

 Fonts are custom-drawn as pixel-based matrices in [`font.lua`](game/font.lua), allowing for lightweight, code-generated typography without bitmap files.
 Reference [`text.lua`](game/text.lua) for how text is rendered and positioned in-game.

-Background music is **not yet implemented** but planned, it will be generated procedurally using pure Lua code (e.g., via LÖVE's audio APIs and algorithmic composition), ensuring no audio assets are required.

 ## How to Play

 ### Objective
-Navigate a player entity through a scrolling 2D environment, avoiding obstacles to accumulate points.
+Jump to the next point and dodge the obstacles while jumping, don't let the player's square circle reach the bottom of the screen, collect the powerups and try to achieve the highest score.
+In Arcade mode, you can try to beat all the levels.
 For detailed in-game explanations, access the HELP menu.

 ### Controls
-- Use the arrow keys for menu navigation (though primarily up/down for selection)
 - SPACE, RETURN, or left-click to blip/move to the next point.
 - C or right-click to ping for powerup collection or phase shift when this powerup is active.
-- ESC to pause, return to menu, or quit.
+- ESC to pause, show the menu, or quit.
+- Use the up and down arrow keys to navigate through menu options, and press Enter or Space to select one.
 - R to restart.

 ### Powerups